FRI APRIL 8 1977

 I celebrated my 15th birthday by taking my small Kodak camera to this match.
 The pictures were terrible, which is a shame as one is of Ray Wilkins & another has the great Peter Bonetti embracing opposite number Milija Aleksic as they entered the player’s tunnel near to where we were sat.
 Another lovely, sunny Spring afternoon with a far happier conclusion as two first half goals from Steve Finnieston & left back John Sparrow saw off Luton, then managed by Harry Haslam, Happy Harry as he was always referred to, supposedly owing to his permanenetly genial demeanour.
 I have no reason to doubt it, he did always seem to be smiling.
 The presence in the Hatters boardroom of director & comedian Eric Morecambe, probably the country’s most universally loved popular entertainer at the time, can’t have done any harm.
 The win was both a boost & a huge relief after the previous day, but apart from the goals, the sunshine, my out of focus pictures & Luton’s horrible orange kit I remember very little about the game.
 Sparrow’s arrow, as it was coined by one of the Sunday papers, was a low left foot drive from the edge of the Luton box, the second & last Chelsea goal of his career.
 The journey home was undoubtedly more buoyant than the previous day.
 The day ended with an attractive brunette asking me how my birthday had been as I stood at the bar in an Oxford pub.
 Sadly she was old enough to be my mother, my parents were the people keeping me company in the pub & I was drinking fruit juice.
 The Clash were unavailable for comment but my punk rock credentials would appear to have remained dubious.
 The answer was simple enough though.
 Chelsea had won 2-0.
 My 15th birthday had been just fine.
 Exactly 17 years later my 32nd was marked with a trip to Wembley for the FA Cup Semi Final.
 The opponents?
 Luton Town.
 The score?
 2-0.
 Welcome to The Twilight Zone.
 You can pay your mortgage off via Betfred if the same fixture occurs on April 9th again.

 There were no games on the Easter Sunday so I watched the highlights from the Luton game I had attended the previous day on London Weekend Television’s The Big Match presented by the splendid Brian Moore, baldy head later recorded for posterity by Half Man Half Biscuit as ‘looking uncannily like the London Planetarium’ on their splendid 1986 single ‘Dickie Davies Eyes.’
-Both Brian & the building resembling his gleaming dome are now long gone sadly.
+Both Brian & the Planetarium are now long gone sadly.
 We could not get a signal for London Weekend Television at home, so Sunday football highlights there were confined to the Midlands & Star Soccer with match commentary from the genius that was Hugh ‘what a whacker’ Johns.
 Hugh’s brilliance was no consolation for missing Chelsea matches though so it was good to give him & Gary Newbon the swerve on this occasion.
 Fortunately we were having a family meal at my cousins’ house & the Sunday roast tasted even better for my being able to relive Steve Finnieston’s opener, quickly followed by Sparrow’s arrow, both accompanied by Brian’s reliably excitable commentary.
 Later that evening we all watched the culmination of Lew Grade’s lavish television extravaganza Jesus Of Nazareth, then considered both a triumph & something of a televisual milestone.
 It never seems to get shown now, I have no idea why.
 It must surely have inspired Monty Python’s Life Of Brian & a glance at the cast list might offer other reasons that people might not be able to take it entirely seriously.
-Jesus was played by Robert Powell, & the last thing I can recall him doing was playing as a supposedly comic foil to Jasper Carrott in the painfully unfunny The Detectives.
+Jesus was played by Robert Powell, & the last thing I can recall him doing was playing a supposedly comic foil to Jasper Carrott in the painfully unfunny The Detectives.
 He was also married to blonde & brassy Babs, one of Pan’s People, the clunkily choreographed dance troupe ( take an out of synch bow Flick Colby) ruining one of the main hits on Top Of The Pops every week throughout the 1970’s.
 I must have always been a bit odd because I seem to have been the only heterosexual male in the country who remained impervious to their supposedly erotically charged charms throughout the decade.
 The man who played Young Mr Grace from Are You Being Served? also popped up in Jesus Of Nazareth, as did Mark Eden, later to be notoriously flattened to death by a Blackpool tram as the evil, Rita Fairclough abusing Alan Bradley in Coronation Street.
 Ian McShane had a major role as Judas Iscariot, looking rather like the bearded version of George Best.
 The link does not end there, as a couple of years later he played a thinly veiled version of Best in the remarkable, Jackie Collins penned Yesterday’s Hero.
 In this cimematic extravaganza McShane, whose father Harry actually played for Manchester United, conquers a drink problem long enough to become a valedictory FA Cup winning hero with two goals against the lazily named Leicester Forest?!
 Despite his family background McShane’s efforts in the film failed to lure audiences to the cinemas at the time, & reviews of this camp classic remain less than flattering.
 ‘Irresistibly bad’ from Time Out is the best I can find.
 Currently unavailable on any format.
 Sort it out Netflix or Amazon Prime.

 MON APRIL 11 1977